datanel/Hermod/README.md

 To see logs remove `-d` option or use `docker logs ...` command

-Go to `http://hermod.localhost`, the api should works
+Go to `http://hermod.localhost/v1/status`, the api should work

 When you finished
 ```